Felix-Quehl/Generic-DontNet-Docker/README.md

 docker build --tag=generic .
 ```

-The final image should clock in just about 100+ MB in size.
+The final image should clock in just about 100+ MB in size, but of course, depends in the end on your application size.

 ```bash
 REPOSITORY                         TAG       IMAGE ID       CREATED          SIZE